-What I’m saying is that it is very pertinent and proper to bring to light of the public knowledge in brief what brought about the clash or in-fighting between Chief Obafemi who was in fact the party leader, the first Premier of Western Region between 1954-1959, friend and colleague to Samuel Ladoke Akintola (SLA).
+What I’m saying is that it is very pertinent and proper to bring to the light of the public knowledge in brief what brought about the clash or in-fighting between Chief Obafemi who was, in fact, the party leader, the first Premier of Western Region between 1954-1959, friend and colleague to Samuel Ladoke Akintola (SLA).

-It is suffice to say that University of Ife (now Obafemi Awolowo) sited in Ife was during Samuel Ladoke Akintola’s premiership and he inaugurated the governing council and was the first Chancellor of the university.
+It suffices to say that the University of Ife (now Obafemi Awolowo) sited in Ife was during Samuel Ladoke Akintola’s premiership and he inaugurated the governing council and was the first Chancellor of the university.

 It is the Irony of history that the University of Ife (now Obafemi Awolowo University) belatedly honoured him with the Hall of Residence twenty years after his death.

 He was equally the founder of the defunct Daily Sketch Newspaper amongst others and records are there.

 In 1937, Nnamdi Azikwe started West African Pilot Newspaper.
 Zik was using the newspaper to promote only the Igbo Stock.
 Dr. Festus Adedayo said: when you’ll pick a copy of the West African Pilot and see the heading of an Igbo man that just came back to Nigeria with B.A.
 The newspaper was mainly by the Igbo and for the Igbo.